hashkat/hashkat/docs/tutorial01.md

-**Follows** show the number of follows that have occurred, **Tweets** displays the number of tweets that have been made, **Retweets** shows the number of retweets, **Unfollows** displays the number of unfollows, **R** is the cumulative rate function, which is the sum of all the rates, the add rate, tweet rate, follow rate, and retweet rate, in the system, and **Time (s)** which is the length of real time that this part of the simulation has occurred.
+**Follows** show the number of follows that have occurred, **Tweets** displays the number of tweets that have been made, **Retweets** shows the number of retweets, **Unfollows** displays the number of unfollows, **R** is the cumulative rate function, and **Time (s)**which is the length of real time that this part of the simulation has occurred.